FinityFly/Depletion/README.md

 This is the codebase for Depletion.

-Depletion is an open-source suvival game based on the planet of Europa, following the harrowing tale of a crashlanding and stranding.
+Depletion is an open-source survival game based on the planet of Europa, following the harrowing tale of a crashlanding and stranding.

 ## Contributors